Medicare Supplements (Medigap Plans)

 Medicare Supplemental plans fill in the gap between Medicare’s payments and the actual amount billed.
 These gaps include co-pays, deductibles, and coinsurance.

-With ten policy options, the best one for you depends on the level of coverage you need.
+With many policy options, the best one for you depends on the level of coverage you need.

 - Eligibility guidelines

-- Medicare Supplement insurance comparison
+- Available Medicare Supplement Plans

 - How to apply

-To be eligible for Medicare Supplement plans, you must be at least 65 years of age and enrolled in Medicare Part B. In some states, Medicare Supplements are only available to those on Medicare due to a disability, but not in all states.
+To be eligible for a Medicare Supplement Plan, you must be at least 65 years of age and enrolled in Medicare Part B. These plans are also available to those on Medicare due to a disability, but not in all states.

 Medicare Supplements coverage benefits are dependent on the letter plan you choose.
 These plans are standardized by the government.

-The benefits are going to be the same per letter plan regardless of the carrier.
+The benefits are going to be the same per letter plan, regardless of the carrier.
 The only difference is the cost, it’s up to the carrier to decide how much they want to charge for each letter plan.